‘The Guns of Navarone’

 Undermined by schmaltzy sentimentality and overbearing patriotism in its later stages, Saving Private Ryan opens (literally) with an unflinching bombardment as American troops land on the Normandy beaches.
 Harrowing, it’s visually and emotionally breathtaking as hundreds are cut down barely on French soil not having fired a single shot.

-What follows may not live up to those first 20 minutes of the film, but director Steven Spielberg (Jaws, Schindler’s List) knows how to tell a story as the men traverse the ruins of northern France in search of Ryan.
+What follows may not live up to those first 20 minutes of the film, but Spielberg knows how to tell a story as the men traverse the ruins of northern France in search of Ryan.
 As a war film, there’s the inevitable battle scenes and freak accidents, but Saving Private Ryan is as much about comradeship as it is about the futility of war.
 Adventure and melodrama narratives are piled one on top of the other (it is Speilberg afterall) as the emotions are played with and left wondering whether any of the men will survive.

 Nominated for 11 Oscars in 1999 including best film, best actor (Hanks), original screenplay, won 5 for best director, cinematography (Spielberg regular, Janusz Kaminski), sound, editing, special effects.